DIDACTICS OF ITALIAN LITERATURE

 The paths.

-The annual work plan.
-The new State Examination.
+The annual work plan and the new State Examination.

 Digital didactics.

-The texts analyzed in class will be uploaded on the University’s “Moodle” e-learning platform.
+Teaching materials used in lectures will be shared on the University's e-learning platform 'Moodle'.

 Critical Bibliography: